 DHR hosts training for foster parents

-The Franklin County Department of Human Resources will once again offer the required training course to become a licensed foster parent – and everyone with a heart for a children is encouraged to consider taking part.
+The Franklin County Department of Human Resources will once again offer the required training course to become a license foster parent – and everyone with a heart for a children is encouraged to consider taking part.

-Licensed foster parents must be 19 years old or older.
+Foster parents must be 19 years old or older.
 They must pass a criminal background check, and background checks are also required for every member of the household 19 and older.

 Potential foster parents must also obtain clearance of the state central registry on child abuse and neglect, as must all household members 14 years and older.